vin06eet/Autonomous_Tic-Tac-Toe_Bot-S1-T8/README.md

 computerInput module.
 A J-K flip-flop manages turn alternation between the player and the bot.
 After every valid move, the flip-flop toggles states, ensuring that players take turns sequentially.
-To prevent simultaneous or illegal moves, a meta-stable D flip-flop combination ensures that a player’s turn is not ”used up” if the player selects a position that is already occupied.
+To prevent simultaneous or illegal moves, a unique combination of D flip-flop ensures that a player’s turn is not ”used up” if the player selects a position that is already occupied.
 The computerInput module employs several submodules, including decision1, decision2, and others, alongside a 16-to-1 priority encoder and a 1-to-16 decoder.
 <img src="Snapshots/truth table.png" alt="truthTable"><br>